JoacimLord/The-Luna-Framework/README.md

 //Play a .wav file from source, loops (uses miniaudios ma_device) engine.PlayAudioWithLooping("filepath");

+//Stops the engine and mutes everything engine.StopMasterAudio();

+//Starts the engine
+engine.StartMasterAudio();

 //Add a single const char* filePath to a sound file to an unordered map with a specified key.
 WIP. engine.AddSoundToMap(key, value);